The Holly and the Ivy

 “The Holly and the Ivy”

-The holly is not yet twined around the banister to the second floor, a victim of a flurry of Christmas parties and of Christmas cards written at the last minute.
-When the kids were little, Hubby would be working more hours at his second job at Purity-Supreme Market in Fields Corner during Thanksgiving week and I would write our cards.
+I’ve fibbed.
+The holly is not yet around the banister to the second floor, a victim of the many Christmas parties and of Christmas cards needing to be written.
+When the kids were little, Hubby would be working additional hours at his second job at Supreme Market in Fields Corner.
+I would use that time at home with the kids to write all the cards.
 Gone are those days!

 What a nice afternoon Hubby, pal Eileen Burke, and I had at the Senior Supper at Carney Hospital.
 The tables in the cafeteria were decorated with red flowers for Christmas.
 We found our usual table in the corner.
 Both Matt and Beth, employees of the hospital, said they would be serving us that evening.
 Our longtime friends Rita Gillespie, Gemma Mariano, and Mary Reilly were already seated.
 Our pals Fran O’Keefe, Dolly Farquharson, and Carol Murphy then came into the cafeteria.
 Friends Joe and Ann Mazzone sat at the table next to us.
 Norm and Rose Carter came over to chat with us before they sat at their table.